-The order Protolabechiida BOGOYAVLEN-SKAYA, 2001a, represents a heterogeneous grouping of three families, two of which belong to the order Labechiida: Stratodictyidae, previously merged as part of family Labechiidae (WEBBY in STEARN & others, 1999, p.
-13), and the family Lophiostromatidae, as well as the Pulchrilaminidae, now included in the independent order Pulchrilaminida (see description on p.
-837-844).
-None of these family groups is closely related to one another, nor, as the name implies, are any of BOGOYAVLENSKAYA's (2001a) protolabechiids close to roots of either the Labechiida (see p.
-582-589) or the Pulchrilaminida (see p.
-837-838).
+The order Protolabechiida BOGOYAVLEN-SKAYA, 2001, represents a heterogeneous grouping of three families, two of which belong to the order Labechiida: Stratodictyidae, previously merged as part of family Labechiidae (WEBBY in STEARN & others, 1999, p.
+13), and the family Lophiostromatidae, as well as the Pulchrilaminidae, now included in the independent order Pulchrilaminida (see description in WEBBY, 2012a, p.
+1).
+None of these family groups is closely related to one another, nor, as the name implies, are any of BOGOYAVLENSKAYA'S (2001) protolabechiids close to roots of either the Labechiida (see WEBBY, 2012b, p.
+7-8) or the Pulchrilaminida (see WEBBY, 2012a, p.
+1-2).

-BOGOYAVLENSKAYA's (2001a, p.
+BOGOYAVLENSKAYA's (2001, p.
 46) diagnosis of the order Protolabechiida (translation courtesy of Heldur NESTOR) is as follows: "Structure, zonal laminate.
-Horizontal elements represented by stratocysts [=long, low cysts herein] in some cases inflecting into mamelons [=mamelon columns herein].
+Horizontal elements represented by stratocysts [=long-low cysts herein] in some cases inflecting into mamelons [=mamelon columns herein].
 Vertical elementsdenticles, sometimes sporadic.
 Astrorhizae may be diagnosed."
 The problem with this definition is that comparatively few of these morphological features are common to the three groups.
-For example, taking the characteristic longitudinal structural elements of each family group, as follows: (1) representatives of family Labechiidae (including the stratodictyid-like forms) have pillars that are continuous across cyst plates and occasionally emerge on upper surfaces as papillae (shortened denticle-like elements are rarely developed); (2) members of the Lophiostromatidae commonly feature thickened skeletal layers that updome into pillarlike upgrowths and papillae on upper surfaces (denticles usually lacking); and (3) in family Pulchrilaminidae, the longitudinally directed structures are long, slender, spinose rods that may appear to be loosely aggregated and may extend upward well above their prominent latilaminae (denticles, mamelons, and astrorhizae apparently not formed).
-In consequence, none of these family groupings can be satisfactorily accommodated within order Protolabechiida BOGOYAVLENSKAYA, 2001a; see BOGOYAVLENSKAYA and YELKIN (2006, p.
+For example, taking the characteristic longitudinal structural elements of each family group, as follows: (1) representatives of family Labechiidae (including the stratodictyid-like forms) have pillars that are continuous across cyst plates and occasionally emerge on upper surfaces as papillae (shortened denticle-like elements are rarely developed); (2) members of the Lophiostromatidae commonly feature thickened skeletal layers that updome into pillarlike upgrowths and papillae on upper surfaces (denticles usually lacking); and (3) in family

+Pulchrilaminidae, the longitudinally directed structures are long, slender, spinose rods that may appear to be loosely aggregated and may extend upward well above their prominent latilaminae (denticles, mamelons, and astrorhizae apparently not formed).
+In consequence, none of these family groupings can be satisfactorily accommodated within order Protolabechiida BOGOYAVLENSKAYA, 2001; see BOGOYAVLENSKAYA and YELKIN (2006, p.
 186; 2011, p.
 16, 18); and hence use of this particular ordinal grouping should be abandoned.